Regent Street Cinema

 The hall was taken back into use by the Polytechnic of Central London (today known as the University of Westminster) for use as a lecture hall and performance space.
 The canopy over the former cinema entrance has been removed and the foyer was used for storage.
 Entry to the auditorium is now gained through the main original Polytechnic entrance.
 The Compton organ was restored in 2007.

 In 2010, work began on a restoration, with plans to re-open the building as a public cinema known as the Regent Street Cinema, screening independent films, and films made by the University students.
 In September 2012, Lottery funding was granted for a so-called ‘restoration’.
-If carried out this will remove the 1920’s era Neo-Classical style decorations in the auditorium and re-create the original designs of the 1881 building.
-The circle will be extended forward to the front of the stage to create a stadium seated auditorium.
-The Wurlitzer organ console will be ‘stored’ at the rear of the stage.
+If those plans were carried out it would have removed the 1920’s era Neo-Classical style decorations in the auditorium to re-create the original designs of the 1881 building.
+Thankfully, after many objections, those plans were thrown out and a full 6 million Pounds restoration of the building was carried out.
+In a compromise, the circle has been extended forward to the front of the stage to create a 187-seat stadium seated auditorium.
+The Compton organ has been retained.
+The former rear stalls seating area has been converted into a bar.
+In March 2015, the Regent Street Cinema was designated a Grade II Listed building.